dm4sec/hwservice_sec/case_study/huaweiAI/startModelFromMem2_README.md

 To do so, we also write a clean version of `startModelFromMem2.js`.
 **NOTE**: The output of logcat also indicates that we should fuzz the Peekhole one unit per time.

-##4.
-Fuzz result
+## 4. Fuzz result
 Ok, It took us a few days to reach here, now, let's roll! \
-After one whole night, I found lots of error like:
+After one whole night, I found lots of crashes like:
 ```
 12-16 17:13:22.912  1138  1530 F libc    : Fatal signal 11 (SIGSEGV), code 2 (SEGV_ACCERR), fault addr 0x7d3d503000 in tid 1530 (HwBinder:1138_1), pid 1138 (hiaiserver)
 12-16 17:13:23.439 21601 21601 F DEBUG   : *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***